DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 Every spacecraft camera that ISIS supports requires a directory in the [`ISIS data area`](../../how-to-guides/environment-setup-and-maintenance/isis-data-area.md).
 It stores the camera position, orientation, sensor properties, etc.; data that is later added to an image to process with [spiceinit](https://isis.astrogeology.usgs.gov/9.0.0/Application/presentation/Tabbed/spiceinit/spiceinit.html).
 This page documents how to set up such a directory for a new mission, with the Chandrayaan-2 Lunar orbiter data serving as an example.

-The environemntal variable ISISDATA points to the top-most directory in the ISIS data area.
+The environmental variable ISISDATA points to the top-most directory in the ISIS data area.
 We will create there the subdirectory `${ISISDATA}/chandrayaan2`, and inside of it there will be a directory named ``kernels`` that will have the above-mentioned metadata, which in the planetary data community is called [SPICE kernels](https://naif.jpl.nasa.gov/naif/index.html).

 The ``kernels`` directory has subdirectories with names such as ``spk``, ``ck``, ``ik``, etc., whose meaning will be discussed shortly.
 Ech of these must have one more index files, in plain text, with a name such as ``kernels.0000.db``, that enumerates the SPICE kernels and some of their properties.